 When Would You See 502 Bad Gateway?

-Users will come across a 502 bad gateway if the server received an invalid response from the upstream server it accessed while attempting to fulfil the client’s request.
-Essentially, a user tried to load a page, but the browser displayed an error message because it was unable to retrieve the page from the server.
+Users will come across a 502 bad gateway, often seen as a simple browser message, if the server received an invalid response from the upstream server it accessed while attempting to fulfil the client’s request.
+Essentially, a user tried to load a page, but the browser displayed an error message because it was unable to retrieve or build the page from the server.

-As with any 5xx status code, an error with your server means your page or even website as a whole cannot display properly.
-Getting it fixed should be a priority, especially as while your website is down you are losing traffic and potentially slipping down the SERP rankings.
+As with any 5xx status code, it means your page or even website as a whole cannot de displayed to customers.
+Getting it fixed should be a priority.

 What Causes 502 Bad Gateway?